Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 If that works you can call the low-end a day and keep working on the rest of the mix.
 But if the bass is still clashing and you can’t hear the snap of the kick drum from the low-end of the bass there’s still one thing you can do.

-This is one of those tricks that you might need to do after you’ve done the aforementioned tricks.
+This is one of those tricks you might need to do after doing the aforementioned.

 Why?